Christmas Historical Fiction Books

 Sabrina Post is a 26-year-old struggling writer who arrives at the Plaza Hotel to begin her next gig – ghost-writing a memoir for a famous art dealer.
 It’s a dream job – she gets her own suite and a big paycheck!
 Her week gets even more magical when she finds out the art dealer once worked for the author of the Eloise books, Kay Thompson.

-Throw in a member of the British aristocracy that Sabrina meets at the hotel bar, and you have the perfect heartwarming holiday read!
+Throw in a member of the British aristocracy whom Sabrina meets at the hotel bar, and you have the perfect heartwarming holiday read!

 The Book Girls Say…